Aggregate capacity of TCLs with cycling constraints: Aggregate Capacity Constraints

+The condition on the ambient temperature in Lemma~\ref{lem:optProb} is technical: we have never run into a numerical example (with time varying $\theta^a_k$) where the result of the Lemma does not hold.
+An example of an ambient temperature trajectory that satisfies this assumption is a constant trajectory.
+We emphasize that none of the results in this section require the ambient temperature to be constant.

-where $u_{k-1}^{\textOff}[1]$ represents the first element of the vector $u_{k-1}^{\textOff}$, i.e. $u_{k-1}^{\textOff}[1] = s_{k-1}^{\textOff}$. \ifx 0 \begin{coomment} The fraction of on devices $n^{\textOn}_k$ is related to the power deviation of the collection by $y_k = n^{\textOn}_kP_{\textAgg} - \bar{P}$.
+\ifx 0 \begin{coomment} The fraction of on devices $n^{\textOn}_k$ is related to the power deviation of the collection by $y_k = n^{\textOn}_kP_{\textAgg} - \bar{P}$.
 The point here is that the developed equations are simply linear transformations of the aggregate power deviation.
-Furthermore, they describe the fraction of devices that \textit{would} be either stuck on or off, given the collection followed a certain power deviation trajectory. \end{coomment} \fi \begin{coomment} The relationship between the fraction of devices on and the fraction of on and off switches~\eqref{eq:switchFracRel} is a quantity independent from the coordination algorithm.
-Meaning, regardless of how the population of TCLs is controlled, the fraction on can be thought of as a dynamic discrete time system with the fractional switching differential as input. \end{coomment}
+Furthermore, they describe the fraction of devices that \textit{would} be either stuck on or off, given the collection followed a certain power deviation trajectory. \end{coomment} \fi \ifx 0 \begin{coomment} The relationship between the fraction of devices on and the fraction of on and off switches~\eqref{eq:switchFracRel} is a quantity independent from the coordination algorithm.
+Meaning, regardless of how the population of TCLs is controlled, the fraction on can be thought of as a dynamic discrete time system with the fractional switching differential as input. \end{coomment} \fi